 What about football on SBS?

 Once the home of late-night English football fixes, SBS has been relegated from broadcasting the EPL this season.
 However, you can still catch select matches from select leagues and competitions, so be sure to check your local TV guide regularly while the international season is underway

 What about football on Foxtel?

 It’s still the go-to for many sports, but Foxtel lost the rights to the EPL to Optus in 2015.
 It has also ditched its specific EPL club channels, including Manchester United TV.
-The good news is that Foxtel does offer coverage for the A-League, meaning you won’t be completely without football action on a Foxtel subscription.
+The good news is that Foxtel does still offer coverage of the A-League, meaning you won’t be completely without football action on a Foxtel subscription.

 How to watch the UEFA Super Cup in Australia